-The benefit for income taxes for the first quarter of 2013 was derived using an estimated effective annual income tax rate for 2013 of 41.2%, which excluded discrete tax adjustments.
+The benefit for income taxes for first six months of 2013 was derived using an estimated effective annual income tax rate for 2013 of 40.6%, which excluded discrete tax adjustments.
 In January 2013, the United States Congress authorized, and the President signed into law, certain federal tax credits that were reflected in our Federal tax return for 2012.
-However, since the law was enacted in 2013, the financial statement benefit of such credits totaling \$1.0 million was included in the benefit for income taxes in the first quarter of 2013.
+However, since the law was enacted in 2013, the financial statement benefit of such credits totaling \$1.0 million was recorded in the first quarter of 2013 and is included in the benefit for income taxes for the first six months of 2013.
+We also had other discrete tax adjustments which decreased the benefit for income taxes by \$0.4 million in the first six months of 2013.

 Net Loss.
-As a result of the above, net loss for the first quarter of 2014 was \$7.4 million, or \$0.32 per diluted share, compared to a net loss in the first quarter of 2013 of \$5.2 million, or \$0.23 per diluted share.
+As a result of the foregoing, net loss for the first six months of 2014 was \$9.4 million, or \$0.35 per diluted share, compared to a net loss in the first six months of 2013 of \$8.7 million, or \$0.38 per diluted share.

-Reconciliations of EBITDA and Adjusted EBITDA to net loss and Restaurant-Level EBITDA to loss from operations are as follows:
+Reconciliations of EBITDA and Adjusted EBITDA to net loss and Restaurant-Level EBITDA to income (loss) from operations are as follows: